via-lang/via/README.md

 The compiler is built with [salsa](https://salsa-rs.github.io), an incremental computation engine;
 along with [rowan](https://github.com/rust-analyzer/rowan), a lossless syntax tree library - the same foundations behind [rust-analyzer](https://rust-analyzer.github.io/) & similar to the ones behind [rustc](https://github.com/rust-lang/rust).
 The result is a compiler designed to recheck only what changed, keeping iteration fast even as a project grows.
-The language server is also fused with the compiler, making total integration as smooth as can be!

 ### What's different?